etorreborre/registry/doc/registry.md

 companyEncoder1 = make @(Encoder Company) registry
 ```

 Can we produce an `Encoder Company` where all the names will be capitalized?
-Yes by adding another `Encoder Name` on top of the existing one in the registry:
+Yes, by adding another `Encoder Name` on top of the existing one in the registry:
 ```haskell

 nameCapitalizedEncoder = Encoder {